informationgrid/ingrid-iplug-sns/README_gssoil.txt

 To run the GS Soil unit tests you have to add the gs soil stuff under target/gssoil (present if "mvn -Pgssoil ..." is executed !) to your eclipse classpath and libs.
 - add jars in target/gssoil/lib to your libraries
-- add directory target/gssoil/conf as source path
+- add directory target/gssoil/conf as source path (NOTICE: this one includes the properties files for settings !)